Mushishi/Macrokey/README.md

 I use the following keys on my waveshare rp2040-zero

-keyboard.row_pins = (board.GP0, board.GP1, board.GP2)  # Rows are on GP0, GP1, GP2
+Rows are on GP0, GP1, GP2
-keyboard.col_pins = (board.GP3, board.GP4, board.GP5)  # Columns are on GP3, GP4, GP5
+Columns are on GP3, GP4, GP5

+Encoder is connected on: GP7 (A), GP8 (B), GP6 (SW)

-The LEDs under the keys are on GP28
+The LEDs under the keys are on GP29

-The LED ring is on GP29
+The LED ring is on GP28